-The cutest notebooks, pens & school supplies we're obsessed with right now | CNN Underscored
+The cutest notebooks, pens and school supplies we're obsessed with right now | CNN Underscored

 Collegiate Pouches ($32; uncommongoods.com)

 Supporting your school has never been easier.
-“This pouch has so much detail on it and includes so many memory opportunities for any student that attended the school,” one reviewer commented.
+“This pouch has so much detail on it and includes so many memory opportunities for any student that attended the school,” one reviewer comments.

 Annotator Highlighter Pencils ($16; uncommongoods.com)

 Don’t reach for your pencil pouch because your highlighter is already in your hand!
-These 2-in-1 pencils have highlighters in their tips where the erasers are, making studying that much simpler.
+These two-in-one pencils have highlighters in their tips where the erasers are, making studying that much simpler.

 Terrace Desk Organizer ($34; urbanoutfitters.com)

-Keep everything in your workspace organized into sections with this 4-part desk organizer.
+Keep everything in your workspace organized into sections with this four-part desk organizer.
 The sleek design brings a modern feel into whatever area you’re working in.

 Mead Paper Portfolio 2-Pocket Modern Landscapes Moon ($1.79; target.com)